Haywards Heath Circular via Lindfield Walk

 8. Lindfield Go down Lindfield's attractive High Street, containing several more possible refreshment places.
 Tucked away in a side street (Alma Road) behind a wine merchant at #70 is Lindfield Coffee Works, followed by the Somers Vintage Tea Rooms, the Red Lion pub (and the historic Toll House?), all on the left-hand side of the road.

-9. In a further 100m you pass the Stand Up Inn and The Black Duck (a small coffee shop) on the right-hand side of the road.
+9. In a further 100m you pass the Stand Up Inn and the Black Duck (a small coffee shop) on the right-hand side of the road.
 If you venture past the bus stop opposite these two places to the village pond you will find a small café on the left, Slake.

 10. If you are taking the bus to Haywards Heath alight at the Perrymount Road stop, just past a roundabout and opposite a large Waitrose store.
 Cross Perrymount Road at the roundabout and go past the store (which has a café) on your left to reach the station entrance.